 No, a degree is not a requirement.
 The program is a great fit for those who are just coming out of their college theatre programs, as well as for artists pursuing an experiential path towards their professional career.

 What about compensation?

-The apprentice receives an above-minimum, livable hourly wage for hours worked based on the current livable wage rate for the area.
+The apprentice receives an above-minimum, livable compensation based on the current livable wage rate for the area.
 Further details will be discussed in the interview process.

 Where are they now?

 Past apprentices have gone on to work for dozens of arts and cultural organizations across the country, including:

 Goodman Theatre, Geffen Playhouse, American Repertory Theater, Manhattan Theatre Club, The Public Theater, Roundabout Theatre Company, American Conservatory Theatre, Actor’s Theatre of Louisville, Cirque du Soleil—Vegas, Geva Theatre Center, Seattle Opera, Disney World, Marin Theatre Company, Cincinnati Reds, Cincinnati Playhouse in the Park, Cincinnati Shakespeare Company and many, many more!